lmagyar/homeassistant-addon-tailscale-beta/tailscale/DOCS.md

 **Note:** The `exit-node-allow-lan-access` option is always enabled when an exit node is specified.
 This is required by the Home Assistant environment.

-**Note:** After you enable this option, you also has to enable it on Tailscale's admin console.
+**Note:** After you enable this option, you also have to enable it on Tailscale's admin console.

 1. Navigate to the [Machines page][tailscale_machines] of the admin console, and